CloudLabsAI-Azure/FY-25-Implement_Defender_for_Endpoint/Day-03/Lab-01.md

  In this lab, you will Understand the following:
  - Task 1: Create Sentinel Workspace
  - Task 2: Connect the Windows security event connector
- - Task 3: Enable Microsoft Defender for Cloud
- - Task 4: Save and modify a workbook template
+ - Task 3: Save and modify a workbook template
- - Task 5: Create a Workbook
+ - Task 4: Create a Workbook

 ### Task 1: Create Sentinel Workspace